yunyaopan/ai_notes/stripe-trial-subscription.md

 - All protected API routes - Add subscription checks

-### 9. Create pricing page
+### 10. Create pricing page
-- Start trial button should not lead to stripe's checkout session
-- start trial button shall lead to my app's login/sign up page
 - the pricing page should not be auth-protected
+- for unauthenticated users, just show the price and a button to 'start trial'. it shall lead to my application's signup screen
+- for authenticated users, show the price, subscription status and a 'manage subscription' button:
+  - **All other subscription status other than canceled**: Opens Stripe Billing Portal for payment management
+  - **Canceled Subscription**: Redirects to Stripe Checkout for resubscription
+  - checkout session to redirect to `/pricing` instead of non-existent `/subscriptions/success` page

 ### 10. When trial ends without payment method